microsoft/pyright/docs/configuration.md

 ## Type Check Diagnostics Settings
 The following settings control pyright's diagnostic output (warnings or errors).
 Unless otherwise specified, each diagnostic setting can specify a boolean value (`false` indicating that no error is generated and `true` indicating that an error is generated).
-Alternatively, a string value of `"none"`, `"warn"`, or `"error"` can be used to specify the diagnostic level.
+Alternatively, a string value of `"none"`, `"warning"`, or `"error"` can be used to specify the diagnostic level.

 **reportTypeshedErrors** [boolean or string, optional]: Generate or suppress diagnostics for typeshed type stub files.
 In general, these type stub files should be “clean” and generate no errors.
 The default value for this setting is 'none'.

 **reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

 **reportMissingTypeStubs** [boolean or string, optiona]: Generate or suppress diagnostics for imports that have no corresponding type stub file (either a typeshed file or a custom type stub).
 The type checker requires type stubs to do its best job at analysis.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

+**reportOptionalSubscript** [boolean or string, optiona]: Generate or suppress diagnostics for an attempt to subscript (index) a variable with an Optional type.
+The default value for this setting is 'none'.

+**reportOptionalMemberAccess** [boolean or string, optiona]: Generate or suppress diagnostics for an attempt to access a member of a variable with an Optional type.
+The default value for this setting is 'none'.

+**reportOptionalCall** [boolean or string, optiona]: Generate or suppress diagnostics for an attempt to call a variable with an Optional type.
+The default value for this setting is 'none'.

 ## Execution Environment Options